 After almost a week in the lagoon, there was a break in the weather, with winds briefly in our favour.
 Despite my growing cabin fever, I had a reluctance to go, a feeling it would be grim yet wanting to get on.
 On a grey morning, we set off into a grey sea.
 We could sail but there was a large, following sea and it wasn’t long before seasickness came on.
 Thinking of those people who say “better a bad day on the water, than a good day in the office”, I would have readily traded even a bad time in the office over being on the water at that moment.
 I fought the nausea for a while before giving in to the seasickness drug, Stugeron.
 I should have given in earlier as the nap the pills induced was very welcome and I woke as a different person, all queasiness quashed.
 We sailed and rolled on into the night.

 As so often happens on our night passages, the wind dropped around midnight leaving the sails slatting and banging in the swell.
-Sleep was unsettled but we both managed a few hours.
+Our sleep was unsettled although we did manage a few hours rest.
 When I woke from my second off-watch, the sky was blue and we were skimming by a tall cape with houses clinging impossibly to it.

 We were motor-sailing at 6kts and as we rounded Cabo de La Nao, the wind died away.
 We thought we’d have shelter from the swell too, but it was now oddly coming from east, not north.
 This made our first choice of anchorage, Cap d’Or, rolly, so we pushed on to Calp.
 We surged in on the rolls around the soaring rock of Ifach and found welcome shelter behind the marina wall.
-To get out of the swell, we had to get in closer to the wall than we’d normally like but the holding seemed excellent in sand.
+We had to get in closer to the wall than we’d normally like in order to get out of the swell.
+However, the holding seemed excellent in sand.

 Climbing the Penyal d’Ifach

 Standing sentinel over the town of Calp is the massive limestone outcrop of Penyal d’Ifach.
-On three sides it rises steep from the seabed, but the fourth is joined by a slope of debris to the land, creating a route for hikers to access it.
-The first part is a wide, paved path that zigzags upwards before reaching a tunnel cut through the rocks base.
-The tunnel was slightly treacherous being dark and slippy under foot, but there are ropes along the side to hold on to.
-Out the other side, the real walk begins.
+On three sides it rises steeply from the seabed.
+However, the fourth side is joined by a slope of debris to the land providing a route for hikers.
+A wide, paved path zigzags upwards before reaching a tunnel cut through the rock’s base.
+The tunnel was slightly treacherous being dark and slippy underfoot, but there are ropes along the side to hold on to.
+Out on the other side, the real walk begins.